choub26/KALAH-/README.md

 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/loadgame.PNG)

-On the main game, there is a home icon right up, if you click on it, a menu is shown where you can either create a new game, load one or resume the previous one.
+On the main game, there is a home icon right up, if you click on it, a menu is shown where you can either create a new game, load one or resume the previous one *(reprendre la partie)*.

 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/UNDO.PNG)
 ![alt text](https://github.com/choub26/KALAH-GAME/blob/master/images/outputs/reprendre.PNG)